ValentinForster/Points-counter/README.md

 # Points-counter
-A simple tool to help you count points in boardgames
+A simple tool to help you count points in card or board games